amirkeren/pingpong-bot/README.md

 # Getting Started

-1. Run the setup script `./setup.sh`
+1. Run the setup script `setup.sh` to install the various dependencies

 2. Edit the `config.properties` file if you changed your mysql db user and password